callumacrae/cypress-select-value-issue/README.md

-# Cypress input value not being preserved
+# Cypress input value not being preserved in snapshots

 Installing and running: